QueensWIC/karishmadaga.github.io/README.md

 Hi there!
 I'm Karishma, a sophomore CS and Math student at Queen's University, Canada.

 I will
-* Be in Seattle this summer as a [Microsoft](https://www.microsoft.com/en-ca) Explore intern
+* be in Seattle this summer as a [Microsoft](https://www.microsoft.com/en-ca) Explore intern
-* Solo-travelling in Amsterdam and Germany in the end of April!
+* solo-travelling in Amsterdam and Germany in the end of April!

 Currently, I
-* Am an electrical team member of the [Queen's Space Engineering](http://qset.ca/) design team
+* am an electrical team member of the [Queen's Space Engineering](http://qset.ca/) design team
-* Outreach coordinator for [Women in CS](http://qscwisc.weebly.com/) at Queen's 💖
+* outreach coordinator for [Women in CS](http://qscwisc.weebly.com/) at Queen's 💖

 Recently, I
-* Was a software developer intern @[BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers
+* was a software developer intern @[BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers
 * @[MakeHarvard](http://makeharvard.io/) learning about hardware and working with VR
 * @[Starcon](https://starcon.io/) learning about chatbots, rustlang, and more!